-- Audiogram dated within the past two years; - If information is available, indicate if hearing loss remains stable or if there has been a significant change in hearing since original fitting which may require new amplification; - > Make, model, serial number, ear worn, and year dispensed of aid to be repaired; - Description of the current condition of hearing aid and what repairs are being done; - > Indication of the cost of repair showing Medicaid's twenty percent discount; and - If hearing aid is over 5 years old, indicate why the request is for repair rather than replacement.
+- Audiogram dated within the past two years; - If information is available, indicate if hearing loss remains stable or if there has been a significant change in hearing since original fitting which may require new amplification; - Make, model, serial number, ear worn, year the aid to be repaired was dispensed and repair history; - Description of the current condition of hearing aid and what repairs are being done; - Indication of the current charge for the repair showing Medicaid's twenty percent discount; and - Please note not-for-profit agencies are reimbursed at invoice cost only and must submit a copy of the invoice. - ➤ If hearing aid is over 5 years old, indicate why the request is for repair rather than replacement; - ➤ If the beneficiary is a binaural user, it should be stated as such and documentation should be provided to establish that the beneficiary meets the binaural guidelines.

-Section V - Definitions
+Section XV - Definitions